Discretization of the Koch Snowflake Domain with Boundary and Interior Energies: Numerical Results

 To see this, let us try to compute how far a Dirichlet eigenfunction might be from being an eigenfunction of $L$.
 Making a computation like that in Theorem~\ref{thm:efnsHolder} we see that a Dirichlet eigenfunction is $u\in H^1_0(\Omega)$ such that $\energy_\Omega(u,v)=\lambda\langle u,v\rangle_{L^2(\Omega)}$ for all $v\in H^1_0(\Omega)$.
 A general element of $\domain(\energy)$ can be written as $v+h_f$, where $f\in\domain(\energy_{\partial\Omega})$ denotes the boundary values and $h_f$ is harmonic.
 Since $u\in H^1_0(\Omega)$ has zero boundary trace we have

 so $u$ would also be an eigenfunction of $L$ if $\langle u,h_f\rangle_{L^2(\Omega)}=0$ for all $h_f$.
-As importantly, we would expect to find an eigenfunction and eigenvalue near $(u,\lambda)$ if $\langle u,h_f\rangle_{L^2(\Omega)}$ was small for all $f\in\domain(\energy_{\partial\Omega})$.
+Therefore, we would expect to find an eigenfunction and eigenvalue near $(u,\lambda)$ if $\langle u,h_f\rangle_{L^2(\Omega)}$ is small for all $f\in\domain(\energy_{\partial\Omega})$ normalized so that $ \energy_{\partial\Omega}(f)+\|f\|^2_{L^2 ({\partial\Omega})} =1$.
 In consideration of Corollary~\ref{cor:oschassmallext} we might expect highly oscillatory $f$ to produce $h_f$ with support close to the boundary, where $u$ is small because it has Dirichlet boundary values.
 This heuristic suggests that we need only consider slowly varying $f$, and, moreover, that if the symmetries of $u$ are such that it is nearly orthogonal to a large enough subspace of harmonic extensions of slowly varying boundary value functions, then $u$ should be very close to being an eigenfunction of $L$ as well as $\tilde{L}$.
 We do not know if this heuristic is the correct explanation for the observed phenomenon, or have estimates that would make the explanation precise.